-In working towards our mission of serving church and world through theological education and leadership, Concordia Seminary provides continuing education experiences for clergy, other professional church workers and laypeople.
+In working toward our mission of serving church and world through theological education and leadership, Concordia Seminary provides continuing education experiences for clergy, other professional church workers and laypeople.

 The Seminary awards Continuing Education Units (CEUs) for educational experiences other than the academic courses and programs.
 One CEU is equivalent to 10 contact hours in a learning experience.
 Although CEUs are not academic credit, they do give evidence of participation in continuing education.